Introduction to China

 - Administrative division of China.

-- Economic profile of the major Chinese provinces.
+- Economic Profile of the largest Chinese provinces.

-- Major cities in China: Beijing, Shanghai, Tianjin, Chongqing.
+- The main cities in China: Beijing, Shanghai, Tianjin, Chongqing.

 Religions in China.